Search

 webp

 Convert an image to the WebP format and store it in cache.
 Optionally scale, resize, crop, or change the quality of conversion.
-Scaling is done by using only one of resize_width or resize_height. quality and lossless are mutually exclusive options.
-The supported content types to convert are image/png and image/jpeg.
+If aspect_lock is set to 1, scaling is done by using only one of resize_width or resize_height. quality and lossless are mutually exclusive options.
+The supported content types to convert are image/png, image/jpeg and image/webp.
 When called this function disables streaming.
 It should not be re-enabled for proper functionality.

 Note: When using this function to both crop and rescale an image, the crop will take place prior to rescaling.